Trying to find out how to make passive income on Pinterest?

 When I started this blog a few years ago, I had no clue how to make money on Pinterest and this was in part because I didn’t realize that Pinterest could be used as a business marketing tool!

-Fast forward to today, and Pinterest is my top traffic referral and is a big contributor to my monthly passive income.
+Fast forward to today, and Pinterest is one of my top traffic sources and is nice contributor to my monthly passive income.
 I use a combination of manual pinning as well as the Tailwind App to automate my pinning process.

 Pinterest is one of the easiest ways for bloggers to drive traffic to their websites.